Mat-och-sovklocka/mos/docs/tests/TEST_STATUS.md

 - **Database**: `jdbc:h2:mem:testdb`
 - **Security**: Disabled in test profile (`SecurityAutoConfiguration` excluded)
 - **Flyway**: Disabled in test profile

+### Known Limitations / Warnings

+- **JSONB column warnings**: The `Reminder.recurrence` field uses `columnDefinition = "jsonb"` (PostgreSQL-specific).
+H2 logs errors about this during schema creation, but tests pass because Hibernate handles the JSON mapping via `@JdbcTypeCode(SqlTypes.JSON)`.
+These warnings can be safely ignored.
+- **H2 vs PostgreSQL**: Some PostgreSQL-specific features (like JSONB) generate warnings in H2, but core functionality is tested and working.

 ## Next Steps